What Is the US Bank Cashier’s Check Fee?

 - The name of the payee and the exact amount you want the check to be written for

-- The funds to pay for the cashier’s check fee, which is $8 at US Bank.
-Here are some purchasing details for cashier’s checks at other banks
+- The funds to pay for the cashier’s check fee, which is $10 at U.S. Bank.

 If you’re considering becoming a U.S. Bank customer, you may want to compare its cashier’s check fees with other financial institutions to see if it’s the best option for you.